 One-on-one coaching to students and families to guide them through the college process, including help with the following:

 Which activities pique the student's interests and passions

 Which options are available and the most appealing to the student

 Who to ask, how to ask, and when to ask

-Help exploring interests and options and securing internship positions.
+Help to explore interests and options and secure internship positions.

 Writing resumes, cover letters, and personal statements.